 Toadstools/ Fliegenpilze

-In Germany you will see red capped Toadstools on Christmas Trees or on Good Luck wishes… but how is the poisonous Amanita muscaria mushroom a symbol of LUCK?
+In Germany, you will see red-capped Toadstools on Christmas Trees or Good Luck wishes… but how is the poisonous Amanita muscaria mushroom a symbol of LUCK?
 It goes back to the German name, Fliegenpilze (fly mushroom).
-In traditional fairy tale settings, Fliegenpilze have ugly toads sitting on them catching flies.
-These bright mushrooms represent beauty in the forest, and are “lucky” to find.
+In traditional fairy tale settings, Fliegenpilze often have ugly toads sitting on them catching flies.
+These bright mushrooms represent beauty in the forest and are “lucky” to find.
 Why lucky?
-In farm houses, pieces of the red and white mushroom would be put into a bowl of milk or water… flies would land on it, become intoxicated, and die.
-(And if you’ve ever been on a farm in Germany, you know what a pest flies can be).
-But whatever you do, don’t eat them, their poison is toxic!
+In farmhouses, cut up pieces of the red and white mushroom would be put into a bowl of milk or water, and flies would land on it, become intoxicated, and die.
+(And if you’ve ever been on a farm in Germany, you know what pests flies can be).
+But whatever you do, don’t eat them; their poison is toxic!
 Just enjoy them for their beauty.

 Horse shoes / Hufeisen

-A few different legends attribute Horse shoes with luck.
-The most practical?
+A few different legends attribute Horseshoes with luck.
+The most practical legend?
 Horses are valuable working farm animals, and their shoes protect them.
 But the protection is not just from the hard ground.
-Also legend says that mischievous Fairies can not touch iron… so the iron shoes protect the horses, and protect your house from malicious Pixies if you have a horse shoe nailed above the door.
+Legend says that mischievous Fairies can not touch iron, so the iron shoes protect the horses.
+So, to protect your house from malicious Pixies, you nail a horseshoe above the door.
 Don’t believe in Fairy mischief?
 How about the Devil?
 When Saint Dunstan was a blacksmith monk, the Devil insisted he shoe his horse.
-Dunstan tricked him and nailed the horse shoes to the Devil’s feet, causing him unbelievable agony.
-The Devil begged Dunstan to remove the shoes, which he did, after the Devil promised to stay away from homes with a horse shoe above the door.
+Dunstan tricked him and nailed the horseshoes to the Devil’s feet, causing him unbelievable agony.
+The Devil begged Dunstan to remove the shoes, which he did after the Devil promised to stay away from homes with a horseshoe above the door.

-Naturally, there is some debate about whether the horse shoe should be hung with points up, to hold in the luck, or with points down, in order to shower luck on anyone who walks beneath it.
-The most luck comes from a well secured Hufeisen…because having it crash down on your head would be wildly UNLUCKY.
+Naturally, there is debate about whether the horseshoe should be hung with points up to hold in the luck or with points down to shower luck on anyone who walks beneath it.
+The most luck comes from a well-secured Hufeisen…because having it crash down on your head would be wildly UNLUCKY.

 Lucky Cent/ Glücks Pfennig (or Glücks Cent)